egemenimre/satmad/docs/utils/timeinterval.rst

 ------------------------------------------------------------------

-The :class:`.TimeIntervalList` class stores the :class:`.TimeInterval` objects as well as another `TimeInterval` for the validity of this list.
+The :class:`.TimeIntervalList` class stores the :class:`.TimeInterval` objects as well as another `TimeInterval` to represent the bounds of the validity of this list.
 If this validity interval is not defined explicitly, then it is assumed to start with the beginning of the first `TimeInterval` and end with the end of the final `TimeInterval`.

-.. note:: If the `Time` object passed as the initial time (`start_times`) has multiple
-    time instances, then the end time definitions (in :class:`astropy.time.Time` or :class:`astropy.time.TimeDelta`) should have the same number of time instances to match.
-Otherwise a `ValueError` will be raised.

 Any interval within the list can be queried through :meth:`.TimeIntervalList.get_interval` method.
 Similarly, the `TimeInterval` that keeps the interval of validity can be queried through :meth:`.TimeIntervalList.validity_interval` method.

+The :class:`.TimeIntervalList` usually will not be generated explicitly by a user, except, for example, as an external constraint such as the durations when a groundstation is not available.
+Usually such lists are results of certain analyses such as eclipse intervals for a location on ground or different attitude profiles for a satellite.

+The `TimeIntervalList` will yield a new, inverted (or complementing) version of itself through the :meth:`.TimeIntervalList.invert` method.
+For example, for a single interval of `[t0, t1]` in a validity interval `[T0,T1]`, the inverted interval list would be `[T0,t0]` and `[t1,T1]`.
+If there are no intervals, the inverse becomes the entire validity interval.

 Reference/API
 -------------